-In Vanuatu we’ll be visiting the High Commission and local schools, and getting involved with community projects.
-Once again we’ll be staying with Alick at his Homestay accommodation in Port Vila – a UN Youth tradition and one of the best parts about Pacific Project.
+In Vanuatu we’ll be visiting the New Zealand High Commission, as well as range of NGOs that contribute to development, trade, innovation and combating climate change in the Pacific.
+Once again we’ll be staying with Alick at his Homestay accommodation in Port Vila – a UN Youth tradition and one of the best parts of Pacific Project.
 And finally, it wouldn’t be a trip to the Pacific Islands without a chance to head to the beach and spend some time in the sunshine before we return home to the grey winter of New Zealand.

-This application is to register your interest in the event.
-If successful in this round, applicants will complete a formal written application and an interview.
+If successful in this round, applicants will be invited to complete an interview.
 If you’re ready to discover new countries, cultures and communities, apply for Pacific Project.

 For inquiries relating to Pacific Project 2020, contact Director Ishie Sharma at email@example.com.